-ADB supports the development of capital markets and financial sectors to facilitate the mobilization of foreign and domestic capital to productive sectors of the economy.
+ADB supports the development of financial sectors and capital markets to facilitate the mobilization of foreign and domestic capital to productive sectors of the economy.

-We fund or facilitate funding of financial institutions so they can, in turn, finance small and medium enterprises, microenterprises, local infrastructure facilities, housing mortgages, and other underserved sectors that ADB may not be able to assist directly.
+We fund or facilitate funding of financial institutions so they can, in turn, finance small and medium-sized enterprises, microenterprises, housing mortgages, and other underserved sectors that ADB may not be able to assist directly.
 Where needed, we help create and build sustainable financial institutions, usually in partnership with like-minded strategic investors.

 - Capital market institutions, such as stock and fixed income exchanges, central depositories, and rating agencies;

 - Funds including private equity funds, venture capital funds, mutual funds, distressed asset funds, infrastructure funds, and thematic funds (i.e., environment funds).

 We are also keen to catalyze complex capital market solutions and other innovative approaches to financing challenges, including the emerging structured finance and securitization market.